tensor-hq/tensorswap-sdk/README.md

     // PoolConfig object: construct from pool PDA config,
-    // max price buyer is willing to pay (add ~0.1% for exponential pools b/c of rounding differences) maxPrice
+    // max price buyer is willing to pay (add ~0.1% for exponential pools b/c of rounding differences)
+    // see `computeTakerPrice` above to get the current price maxPrice
   });
   const buyTx = new Transaction(...ixs);